What are the 6 Autonomous Vehicle Levels for Driving?

 How to Ensure Functional Safety for Each Autonomous Vehicle Level

-For each autonomous vehicle level for driving, it is essential that you ensure that the code is safe, secure, and reliable.
+For each autonomous vehicle level for driving, it is essential that you ensure that the automotive embedded software is safe, secure, and reliable.
 The easiest and most efficient way to achieve this goal is by using a static code analyzer — like Helix QAC — to help enforce both automotive coding guidelines — such as MISRA and AUTOSAR — and functional safety standards — such as ISO 26262.

 By using Helix QAC, you are able to apply coding guidelines to verify that your code meets the necessary safety standard requirements — regardless of the autonomous driving level.